souvikpal2000/DS-Algo-C/README.md

 1. Find the Length of String.
 2. String to Uppercase or Lowercase.
-3. Appending a String to Another String
+3. Appending a String to Another String.
+4. Comparing Two String.

 ## License